Eco Friendly Cleaning

-It's the morning after.
-Santa has come and gone.
-And you need a few elves of the cleaning kind!
-Formerly festive Christmas wrap is piled high.
-Bedraggled ribbons bedeck the halls (and everything else).
+t's the morning after.
+Santa has come and gone, and you need a few elves of the cleaning kind!
+Formerly festive Christmas wrap is piled high, and bedraggled ribbons bedeck the halls (and everything else).

-The fridge is bulging with leftovers.
-You've got a zillion gifts to exchange.
-And even the tree is looking a bit tired.
+The fridge is bulging with leftovers, you've got a zillion gifts to exchange, and even the tree looks a bit tired.
 It's the most mind-numbing time of the year.

 Give a belated Christmas present to Mother Earth by resolving to add as little as possible to the landfills this season.
 These eco-friendly cleaning tips can help you reduce waste this Christmas.